dennis-kao/MendelianRNA-seq-DB/README.md

 1. Don't analyze junctions annotated with 'BOTH'.
 This is the "safest" trick and one that you should probably always use.
 'BOTH' annotated junctions are junctions which are seen in your transcript_model files (gencode v19).
 2. Construct a gene panel, from experts or from scientific literature, and only analyze junctions pertaining to those regions
 3. Set a higher threshold for read counts.
 This can be specified as a parameter when running FilterSpliceJunctions.py
-4. If you believe you have a high enough coverage across regions of interest in the transcriptome don't analyze junctions annotated with 'NONE'.
+4. If you believe you have a high enough read depth across regions of interest in the transcriptome don't analyze junctions annotated with 'NONE'.
 This is the most "dangerous" trick.
 It removes all possibility of discovering splicing events which start and end in a known exonic regions and a few other edge cases.

-## Script details
+## Script/implementation details

 SpliceJunctionDiscovery.py calls upon samtools to report the presence of introns in a list of regions of interest, determines their chromosomal positions, counts the number of alignments to each position, and writes this to a text file (e.x.
 PATIENT_X/DMD.txt).